top of page

 • Ride-Hailing Apps: Ride-hailing services like Gojek and Grab are widely used in Indonesia.
 In addition to motorcycle taxis (ojeks), they offer car rides, food delivery, and other services.
 These apps are convenient for getting around cities and even for intercity travel in some areas.

 • Becak and Dokar: Becaks are pedal-powered trishaws commonly found in cities and towns across Indonesia, while dokars are similar but pulled by horses.
-They're mainly used for short trips within local neighborhoods or tourist areas.
+They're mainly used for short trips within local neighbourhoods or tourist areas.
 Negotiate the fare before starting your journey.

 • Buses: Public buses are available for longer journeys between cities and towns.
 They vary in comfort and quality, with options ranging from basic economy buses to more luxurious coach services.
 Some popular routes have air-conditioned buses with reserved seating, while others may be more crowded and less comfortable.